localmirror/Gift-Code-Bot/README.md

 ### 🌐 Cloudflare Workers

-Use `worker.js` style if converting to JS frontend (not included in this zip).
+Use `worker.js` style if converting to JS frontend (not included here).

 ---
 ## Credits

-Created with ❤️ by ChatGPT
+Created by Kenta